 - Captain Comet: Good.

-- Captain Mar-vell (Marvel Universe, more than one incarnation): Good, although the Genis-Vell incarnation was a Knight Templar and completely off his rocker.
+- Captain Marvel (Marvel Universe.
+Multiple Incarnations): Good, although the Genis-Vell incarnation was a Knight Templar and completely off his rocker.

 - Captain Nazi: A hero of his nation, but as his nation was Nazi Germany, evil.